 Incomplete.
 May be awarded by an instructor only when a majority of course requirements and assignments has been successfully completed.
 The "I" grade is a deferred grade, neither passing nor failing, on the official transcript.
-Incomplete work must be submitted to an instructor at least 14 days before the end of the current semester so that grades can be submitted no later than the last day of exams.
+Incomplete work must be submitted to an instructor at least 14 days before the 10th week of the following regular semester so that grades can be submitted no later than the 10th week of the following regular semester, fall or spring.